ITbrandon/Git-Merge-Conflict-cpnt201-a2/README.md

 # A mermaid of twilight's swim.

-# Galaxies above, a serene pool,
+# Galaxies starlight, a serene pool,

-# Dreams fight, wild and bold.
+# Dreams brawl, wild and bold.